aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

       * In the most cases we will panic, because we expect that random generator will work.
       * In some cases we will handle the error and use some fallback generator (for example from an external service).

-As you can see, there are some cases when we expect from the caller to panic in the most cases of using the library.
+As you can see, there are some cases when we expect from the caller to panic in the most cases of using a library.
 We **ALWAYS** provide the interface with `error` returned as a value, but since we know that in the most cases the caller will not handle the error, we can provide a *helper* function that will panic in case of error.

 Let's see an example: